WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ## Revoked? or Blacklisted?
 So you've gotten yourself blacklisted, either from my DNS (which seems very unlikely) or from another creator's DNS.
 Follow the methods listed below and you should be unrevoked.

-Use method 2 if method 1 does not work
+Use Method 2 if Method 1 does not work.

-You must not use your backups with method 2 otherwise you will get revoked again
+You must not use your backups with method 2 otherwise you will get revoked again.

 ### Method 1
 1. Back up your device, here is a [guide](https://support.apple.com/en-us/118426)